GowthamRam2000/scrabble/README.md

 	A move after the first move in the center of the board will always be valid.
 	Words can be put directly next to each other or on top of each other.

-About this program:
-During my first semester of college I was tasked with creating a Scrabble game.
-We only needed to get the input on the board but since then I implemented checks for valid moves and valid words.
-The game is still unfinished but I work on it when I have free time.